Nasty Canasta: Barbary Coast Bunny (1956)

 In Barbary Coast Bunny, a rather different version of Nasty Canasta appears—now with a dopier look, complete with pudgy lips and crooked teeth (and voiced not by Mel Blanc, but by Daws Butler).
 When Bugs Bunny finds a massive gold nugget, Canasta steals it from Bugs.
 That prompts Bugs to say, "You realize that this is not going to go unchallenged."
 Six months later, Nasty Canasta uses the ill-gotten gold to erect a rigged casino.
-Bugs is disguised as a rube and appears to believe that a slot machine is a "tele-o-phone."
+Bugs is disguised as a rube and appears to believe that a slot machine is a "telly-o-phone."
 He asks his mom for more money.
 The machine rings up a jackpot and a barrel of money comes out, to Canasta's shock.
 Bugs says: "Gee, thanks, Mom!" and wheels away his winnings in his bag.
 Seeing this, Nasty challenges Bugs to a series of crooked card games such as blackjack in hopes of parting Bugs from his winnings.
 Bugs continuously (though seemingly naively) defeats him.
 Nasty Canasta also rigs a roulette wheel, but it somehow fails when Bugs decided to play number 23 and wins; in the last round, Nasty almost wins when the ball lands on a different number than 23 - which Nasty had blocked; however, Nasty thinks that he wins and hits the table so hard that the ball lands in 23.
 Bugs ultimately gets revenge by rendering Canasta flat broke.
 Nasty tries to rob Bugs - who spins the pistol cylinder, causing the gun to shoot coins.
-Nasty tries to spin coins from the gun as well - and gets blasted.
+Nasty tries to spin coins from the gun as well - and gets blasted in the face.
 Just outside the swinging door exit, Bugs proclaims the moral of the episode to be, "Don't try to steal no 18 carrots [karats] from no rabbit."